The Scheme will:

 - Discourage industry fragmentation where raw material supplies are constrained

-- Collectives of Seafood SME’S
+- Collectives of Seafood Enterprises

-- BIM and other Public Bodies
+- BIM and other public bodies

 To be accepted as a Collective, the applicants must demonstrate to the satisfaction of the Project Approvals Board that each member of the Collective is contributing to the resources of the project, and is actively participating in the planning and conduct of the project.